There’s that lovely saying that goes something like, "One man’s weed is another man’s wildflower."

 This book reveals both the history and science of the night garden.
 The topic of night-blooming plants has always fascinated gardeners.
-For example, newspaper articles over the past two centuries have shared excited reports of blooms on the night blooming cereus.
+For example, newspaper articles over the past two centuries have shared exciting reports of blooms on the night-blooming cereus.

-You can get copies of this book on Amazon using the today show notes for as little as $.25
+You can get copies of this book on Amazon using today's show notes for as little as $.25

 Today's Garden Chore

-Add another layer of layer of mulch to your summer garden.
+Add another layer of mulch to your summer garden.

-Just adding an extra layer of mulch helps keep the roots of your plants cooler and more moist during hot weather.
+Just adding an extra layer of mulch helps keep the roots of your plants cooler and moister during hot weather.
 In turn, that helps to lower the stress level of your plants during this time of the year.

-This is also a good time to cover up some of the unsightly areas in your garden (spots where you have divided or harvested).
+This is also an excellent time to cover up some of the unsightly areas in your garden (spots where you have divided or harvested).

 Or you can also refresh areas where your mulch has decomposed.
-Don’t forget that organic mulch is continuously decompose in your beds which in turn helps feed the soil.
-That said, you don’t want to go into fall or winter with your soil uncovered because open soil is an invitation for weeds - and that's a party you do not want to have to clean up after.
+Don’t forget that organic mulch continuously decomposes in your beds, which in turn helps feed the soil.
+That said, you don’t want to go into fall or winter with your ground uncovered because open soil is an invitation for weeds - and that's a party you do not want to have to clean up after.

 Reviving the little botanic spark in your heart